Skip to content

 Beinn Mhor — common questions

-Beinn Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 465m of ascent and takes most walkers 3-6 hours.
-Terrain: Boggy machair-fringe moor and lochan country fills the approach.
+Beinn Mhor carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 465m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Boggy machair-fringe moor and lochan country fills the approach.

 When is the best time to climb Beinn Mhor?

-The standard good-weather months for Beinn Mhor are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+May, June, July, August, September give the most reliable conditions on Beinn Mhor.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.